German yields hit 3-week highs on signs of U.S. debt deal

 potential short-term default.

-"The market still needs a deal to believe in ...
-It will be
+"The market still needs a deal to believe in it ...
+It will

 If a deal is reached, and economic data continue to improve,